Apply: United Nations Young Professionals Programme (YPP) for Talented Individuals 2018

 Fields of Study: Depending on the staffing needs of the United Nations, applicants are invited to apply for different exam subjects.
 Descriptions of responsibilities, expected competencies and education requirements differ depending on the area.

-The YPP examination is held once a year and is open to nationals of countries participating in the annual recruitment exercise.
+The United Nations Young Professionals Programme examination is held once a year and is open to nationals of countries participating in the annual recruitment exercise.
 The list of participating countries is published annually and varies from year to year.

 Eligibility: Interested candidates